Clara Ward, Princesse de Caraman-Chimay: Early life

 Clara Ward was born in Detroit, Michigan, the daughter of Captain Eber Brock Ward (1811–1875) and his second wife, Catherine Lyon, a niece of Senator Benjamin Wade.
 A wealthy man, often stated to be Michigan's first millionaire, E.B.
 Ward had holdings in Great Lakes steamships; lumbering at Ludington, Michigan; iron and steel manufacturing at Wyandotte, Michigan, Leland, Michigan, Milwaukee, Wisconsin, and Chicago, Illinois; and silver mining in Colorado.
 He manufactured the first Bessemer steel to be made in the United States at his plant in Wyandotte.
 Ward was president of the Flint and Pere Marquette Railroad from 1860 until his death on 2 January 1875 in Detroit.

 Captain Ward died when Clara was less than two years old.
 The mill and timber holdings at Ludington passed into the hands of Clara's mother and were managed by her brother, Thomas R. Lyon, as the firm of Thomas R. Lyon, Agent.
 As a child, Clara and her mother periodically visited Ludington to see their kin and inspect the mills.

 First marriage

-She came to the public's attention in 1889 or early 1890 when it was announced that a distinguished Belgian visitor to the United States, the Prince of Caraman-Chimay, a member of the Belgian Chamber of Deputies, had proposed marriage to a young, beautiful daughter of a wealthy family.
+She came to the public's attention in 1889 or early 1890 when it was announced that Prince of Caraman-Chimay, a member of the Belgian Chamber of Deputies, had proposed marriage to her.